Suspected Islamist militants have launched a brazen daytime attack in the northeastern Nigerian city of Maiduguri.

 Nigeria's defense ministry says "pockets of terrorists" attacked the barracks in an apparent attempt to free "colleagues" detained at the site.

-In a statement, a defense official said they attack was "successfully repelled," with the terrorist suffering heavy casualties.
-The official says four soldiers were wounded during the incident.
+In a statement, a defense official AC Olukolade said they attack was "successfully repelled," with the terrorist suffering heavy casualties.
+Four soldiers were wounded during the incident.

 Nigerian media outlets report that at least some of the attackers came dressed in military uniforms.